drshahizan/learn-github/SECJH/taufiqqq/readme.md

 ### HELLO WORLD
 #### HELLO WORLD
 **This course** is designed to
-- Introduce student to the fundamental knowledge, technologies
+- Introduce student to the fundamental knowledge of GitHub Follow me hehe thanks I will follow back